Glenwood Caverns Adventure Park

+Glenwood Caverns Adventure Park is a summer-themed adventure park located above Glenwood Springs, Colorado, about 160 miles (260 km) west of Denver at an altitude of 7,132 feet.
+In December 2023, Interior Secretary Deb Haaland designated Glenwood Caverns and Iron Mountain Hot Springs a National Natural Landmark.

 History

-Discovery
+Founding

 In the late 1800s, Charles W. Darrow discovered a cave system on Iron Mountain after hearing the mountain "whistle".
-The source was the cave mouth, and in 1895 Darrow opened the caves to the public.
-Methods of getting to the caves included horseback and walking.
-In 1897, Darrow was able to bring electric lights to the cave with the help of the city's hydro-electric plant, becoming one of the first caves to do so.
-In the same year, a tunnel was blasted out to Glenwood Canyon with an observation deck named Exclamation Point.
+The source of the sound was the cave mouth, and in 1895 Darrow opened the caves to the public.
+Original methods of accessing the caves included riding on horseback or walking.
+In 1897, Darrow was able to install electric lights in the cave with the help of the city's hydro-electric plant, becoming one of the first caves to do so.
+In the same year, a tunnel was blasted out to Glenwood Canyon with an observation deck that was named Exclamation Point.
 With the onset of World War I, the caves were closed to the public in 1917.

 New ownership

-In 1999, Steve and Jeanne Beckley, who own the land the cave is on, reopened the cave to the public after restoration work.
+In 1999, Steve and Jeanne Beckley, who currently own the land that the cave is located upon, reopened the cave to the public after restoration work.
 The caverns were accessed by bus, using a small building next to the Hotel Colorado as a base.
-In 2002, the Beckleys gained approval to build a massive expansion.
-The centerpiece would be a pulse gondola built by Poma and a visitor center at the top of the mountain that included a restaurant.
-The tramway would allow year-round access to the caverns.
-A large sluice box and gift shop were also available to the public.
-The expansion proved to be a massive success, attracting 150,000 people before the one-year anniversary.
+In 2002, the Beckleys gained approval to expand the park.
+The centerpiece was a pulse gondola that was built by Poma, as well as a visitor center located at the top of the mountain that included a restaurant.
+An aerial tramway, which would allow year-round access to the caverns, a large sluice box, and a gift shop were constructed.

 Development into adventure park

-Because the tramway increased uphill capacity, lines for the cave tours grew.
-To provide patrons with something to do while waiting for the cave tours, the park added attractions.
-Major additions included North America's first alpine coaster, a zip ride, a swing style attraction, and a climbing wall.
+Because the aerial tramway increased uphill capacity, lines for the cave tours grew.
+Attractions were added to the park to provide patrons with entertainment while they were waiting for the cave tours.
+Major additions included North America's first alpine coaster, a zip ride, a swing-style attraction, and a climbing wall.
 All attractions opened for the summer season in May 2005.
 Many of the attractions were named by locals.
-In order to satisfy the increased demand, each pulse on the gondola received another cabin as well.
+To satisfy the increased demand, each pulse on the gondola received another cabin as well.
 From 2005 to 2010, various attractions were added, such as a 4-D theater, the first in Colorado, and other temporary features.
-The next major attraction came in 2010 in the form the Giant Canyon Swing, an S&S Power Screamin' Swing.
+The next major attraction came in 2010 in the form of the Giant Canyon Swing, an S&S - Sansei Technologies Screamin' Swing.
 The swing has since attracted notability throughout the theme park world and has been featured on numerous television shows.
-About this time, the zip ride moved, sharing a joint tower structure with a bungee jump.
+Around this time, the zip ride was relocated, sharing a joint tower structure with a bungee jump.